Harsha200105/ND-Class-Info-and-Teacher-Ratings-website/README.md

-# ND Reviews
+# ND Reviews and Specifications
-Website that allows for students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses.
+Website that allows for students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses as well as find scholarships to fund your education.
+Free or demo lectures are made available in order to give exposure of how things are taught.

 Can be found at www.ndreviews.com